-Our researchers are engaged in multidisciplinary research on China.
+Our academic members are engaged in multidisciplinary research on China.

 Department of History, Faculty of Arts and Social Sciences

 I work on the history of the overseas Chinese diaspora in Australia and the Asia Pacific, with particular focus on the history of immigration restriction regimes and Chinese indentured labour schemes.
 I have also done work on the history of overseas Chinese return migration to Shanghai, focusing especially on the Kwok family who ran the Wing On Department Store empire.

 I regularly share my research with Chinese Australian community groups and have also appeared on Radio National a number of times.
 There are current moves within the Chinese Australian community to advocate for an apology from the Australian government for Chinese Australian treatment under the White Australia Policy and I believe my work moves us closer to this goal.

 I work closely with Chinese Australian community groups such as the Chinese Australian Historical Society and the Chinese Australian Women’s Association.